EriKWDev/easyess/README.md

 more complicated `macros` and `templates` before, and after having had that experience I began investigaring them more.

-## Documentation
-Please do `nimble docgen` to generate HTML documentation.
-This is a special task which will include some example components and systems in order to also show Documentation for all of the compileTime-generated procs, funcs, templates and macros.

 ## Example
 The minimalistic example in `example/minimal.nim` without comments and detailed explanations looks like the following:
 ```nim